 If you are a current student, offer holder or prospective applicant from a European Union (EU) country, you may have some concerns about the UK's decision to withdraw from the European Union (widely known as "Brexit"), and what that will mean for you.

 All Nottingham students are global citizens, contributing to and benefiting from a vibrant, multicultural and inclusive community.
-We believe student mobility is an important part of being a student here.
+We believe student mobility is important and we will protect this experience.

 We welcome students from every country, and will continue to do so: our vibrant and diverse student body is one of the University's greatest strengths at our campuses in the UK, China and Malaysia.